tonymullen/ups-website/src/partials/s17se/hw/hw8-Ethics-description.html.md

 ## Grade weighting & lateness

 This assignment has a weight of 2 within the individual assignments portion of your overall grade.
 This assignment will be accepted for partial credit up to 4 days late, with a penalty of 20% per day.

-## Submitting

-The paper should be submitted on Moodle [here](https://moodle.pugetsound.edu/moodle/mod/assign/view.php?id=336600).

-* Files should be in **.pdf format**.
-That means **NO Word, .txt, .rtf, or anything else** please.

-Please remember to put your name on your papers (and to give your submissions one last read-through for typos and writing issues!)